kraudy/ibmi_os/README.md

 Due to the increase in complexity and requirements, the limitations of low-level programming became evident.
 That's when higher-level languages like [Fortran](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/IBM_COBOL) and [RPG](https://en.wikipedia.org/wiki/IBM_RPG) came into play.
 The [compiler](https://en.wikipedia.org/wiki/Compiler) translated these high-level languages to machine-specific instructions.

-Now we had an intermediary, the compiler, but here is the important part: *the compiled code still executed directly on the processor’s native instruction set*.
+Now we had an intermediary, the *compiler*, but here is the important part: *the compiled code still executed directly on the processor’s native instruction set*.
 If you change the CPU architecture or instruction set, all compiled programs just break.
+Companies would not be too happy about that, especially big companies running 24/7 operations.

-There was a need for a better way to manage resources and scale; that's when the ideas of *LSI* (virtualization of storage), *HLS* (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project) started emerging.
+There was a need for a better way to manage resources and scale; that's when the idea of [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) started emerging with the *HLS* (Higher Level System) project, and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).

 The main principle was to have a machine that natively executed high-level procedural languages (FORTRAN, COBOL, PL/i, APL, RPG) without interpretation.
-Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas, which led to the project being terminated.
+Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas at the time, which led to the project being terminated.
 The seed of these ideas set a firm base for the future of IBM.

 But IBM kept the grind going.
 They released the [System/38](https://en.wikipedia.org/wiki/IBM_System/38) which actually had some of those ambitious ideas: programs were compiled into a high-level instruction set, which was not *interpreted* but rather *translated* into a lower-level machine instruction set to be executed (big emphasis on *translated*).
 This system marked a revolutionary step in architecture by introducing a high-level *machine interface* (MI) and the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI).

 > The operating system for the System/38 was the [Control Program Facility](https://en.wikipedia.org/wiki/Control_Program_Facility).
-Before that IBM had the (System Support Program)[https://en.wikipedia.org/wiki/System_Support_Program] operating system for the [System/34](https://en.wikipedia.org/wiki/IBM_System/34) and the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
+Before that IBM had the [System Support Program](https://en.wikipedia.org/wiki/System_Support_Program) operating system for the [System/34](https://en.wikipedia.org/wiki/IBM_System/34) and the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
 These were actually considered midrange computers.

 The consequences of these ideas were huge: separation of high-level programming from specific instruction sets, translation of high-level instructions to low-level at compile time for no *interpretation* downtime, single-level-storage where programs, files and databases were treated as objects in the same virtual address space, and finally, a built-in relational database (DB2 Intro coming soon).
 No time for losers here.